Get 80% off your plan for your first 3 months*

 Managing compliance: Super, PAYG, and your obligations

-Australian payroll involves several regulatory obligations.
-Getting them wrong can mean penalties, so many businesses outsource to reduce the risk.
+Australian payroll involves several regulatory obligations, and getting them wrong can mean penalties.
+Many businesses outsource specifically to reduce this risk.
+Here are the key compliance areas a payroll provider can manage for you.

 How to choose a good payroll service provider

-- Match the service level to your needs: Understand what's included, what you'll handle in-house, and what costs extra.
+• Match the service level to your needs.
+Understand what's included, what you'll handle in-house, and what costs extra.
 Avoid paying for services you don't need.

-- Prioritise automation: Choose a provider that uses software to automate routine tasks.
+• Prioritise automation.
+Choose a provider that uses software to automate routine tasks.
 This keeps costs down and reduces errors.

-- Ask about data updates: Find out how they handle changes to employee details.
+• Ask about data updates.
+Find out how they handle changes to employee details.
 Outdated information can affect deductions and compliance.

 Common challenges in payroll outsourcing and how to solve them

-- Data security concerns: Employee payroll data is sensitive.
+• Data security concerns.
+Employee payroll data is sensitive.
 Choose a provider that uses encryption, secure data centres, and complies with Australian privacy laws.
 Ask about their security certifications before signing up.

-- Feeling out of control: Some business owners worry about losing visibility over payroll.
+• Feeling out of control.
+Some business owners worry about losing visibility over payroll.
 Choose a provider that offers dashboard access and regular reporting so you always know what's happening.

-- Employee concerns: Your team may have questions about payslips or deductions.
+• Employee concerns.
+Your team may have questions about payslips or deductions.
 Make sure employees can easily access their payslips and know who to contact with queries.

 Outsource payroll the right way

 With the right partner, you'll spend less time on payroll admin and more time running and growing your business.
+And with Payday Super arriving in July 2026, now is a good time to make sure your payroll setup is ready for what's ahead.

-If you're looking for a simpler way to manage payroll yourself, Xero's payroll software automates calculations, generates payslips, and handles ATO reporting.
+If you're looking for a simpler way to manage payroll yourself, Xero payroll software automates calculations, generates payslips, and handles ATO reporting.
 Get one month free and see how it works for your business.

 FAQs on payroll outsourcing